probmods/chapters/inference-about-inference.md

 ~~~~

 We see that if the listener hears "some" the probability of three out of three is low, even though the basic meaning of "some" is equally consistent with 3/3, 1/3, and 2/3.
 This is called the "some but not all" implicature.

-## Semantics: conditions on beliefs

-In the above we have used a standard, truth-functional, formulation for the meaning of a sentence: each sentence specifies a (deterministic) predicate on world states.
-For instance, "All balls are red." translated into something like `(lambda (world) (null? (filter (not red?) (objects world))))`.
-Thus the semantics of a sentence specifies the worlds in which the sentence is satisfied.
-That is the *literal meaning* of a sentence is the sort of thing one can condition on, transforming a prior over worlds into a posterior.
-Here's another way of motivating this view: meanings are belief update operations, and since the right way to update beliefs coded as distributions is conditioning, meanings are conditioning statements.

-Of course, the deterministic predicates can be immediately (without changing any code) relaxed to probabilistic truth functions, that assign a probability to each world.
-This might be useful if we want to allow exceptions, for example a noisy all might be: `(lambda (world) (if (flip noise) true (null? (filter (not red?) (objects world)))))`.

 <!--
 ### Compositional Meanings